 Damages or loss in transit or on the Borrower’s premises shall be reported to the Museum’s Registrar within two (2) business days after the damage or loss is discovered, followed by a full written report, including photographs, within ten (10) business days.

 Object(s) shall be insured during the period of this loan for the value stated on the face of this agreement under an “all-risk”, wall-to-wall policy.
 Insurance values may be reviewed periodically, and the Museum reserves the right to increase coverage.
-Borrower must provide a “Certificate of Insurance” naming the Museum “additionally insured” and “loss payee”.
+Borrower must provide a “Certificate of Insurance” naming the Museum as “additionally insured” and “loss payee”.
 Borrower must provide Museum a current, updated General Facilities Report.

 Museum will review and approve all installation specifications for loaned objects.
 Packing and transportation shall be approved in advance by the Museum.
 Unpacking and repacking must be done by experienced personnel under competent supervision.
 Repacking must be done with the same or similar materials, and by the same methods under which the artifacts were received.
 Any additional instructions provided by the Museum must be followed by the Borrower.